bittricky/userscripts/dark-pattern-detector/README.md

 # Dark Pattern Detector

+> Do You Ever Feel Like You're Being Sold To Without Even Knowing It?

 A Tampermonkey userscript that helps identify and highlight potential dark patterns on websites.
 [Dark patterns](https://en.wikipedia.org/wiki/Dark_pattern) are user interface design choices that manipulate or trick users into doing things they might not want to do.

 ## Features